Useful information for Bolton early years and childcare providers during the COVID-19 outbreak.

 COVID-19 education, childcare and activities - signposting service

 If families are not able to access their current early education or childcare provider, and there are no alternative care options, please ask them to contact the One Stop Shop on 01204 337220.
 Whilst places cannot be guaranteed, the Council will be able to provide families with details of early education, childcare and sessional activities that are currently open to help them find the services needed.
-Information will be updated throughout the summer holidays if more details become available.

 Early education and childcare will look different to previous years.
 The Government has issued Guidance for parents and carers of children attending out-of-school settings during the coronavirus (COVID-19) outbreak, which will be updated by the Government should the COVID-19 situation change.